-- Only one position will be allocated to this class in each department.
+2. Only two positions will be allocated to this class in the Department of Public Property.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Plans, coordinates and directs, through subordinate supervisors, the activities of employees engaged in the development, analysis and evaluation of capital improvements for City owned facilities and property; directs the preparation and review of design specifications and other documents; reviews the work of a staff engaged in the review and revision of designs, plans, and specifications prepared by consultants, architects and engineers; participates in the more complex facets of the projects and resolves conflicts between staff and consultants or other individuals or agencies.

 Consults with departmental and administrative officials, consulting engineers,

 contractors, representatives of government and industry, and the general public regarding divisional policies, procedures, programs and the resolution of points of disagreement; advises course of action to be taken in resolving complex engineering and procedural problems; represents division and/or department at a variety of conferences and meetings and appears before legislative bodies as an expert witness.

 Reviews and approves contract documents, partial and final estimates, progress reports, reports on the need, feasibility and estimated cost of major engineering projects, and reports on the capital budget or programs of the division; prepares special engineering reports; prepares technical recommendations for contracts, agreements, ordinances and bills.